snolan419/eschscholzia-flowers/README.md

 ## Dataset Summary

 The petal dataset is the product of a research project investigating flower physiology in _Eschscholzia californica_ at Mount Diablo State Park.
-Each row in the dataset corresponds to a petal collected from an indiviudal plant.
+Each row in the dataset corresponds to a petal collected from an indiviudal plant in the field.
 This project is a work in progress, as I am currently in the process of collecting more data.

 ## Languages